netri/blender_neitri_tools/README.md

     1) Testing > Object: Neitri's Tools > tick to enable
     1) Save User Settings

-# Compatible Blender versions
+# Environment
-Created and tested on Blender v2.79
+Created and tested in Blender v2.79

 # Usage
 Adds into space menu, following operators:

 * Delete Zero Weight Bones and Vertex Groups - useful to cleanup MMD model hiearchy, because there is usually alot of extra bones that directly don't affect any vertice, those bones are usually used for IK
 <br> ![](https://i.imgur.com/x3KVvG3.gif)